zhuzhengyang/go-forceexport/README.md

   behavior that will likely cause a runtime panic.
 The library makes no attempt to warn you in this case.
-* Calling unexported functions is inherently fragile because the function won't have a stable API.
+* Calling unexported functions is inherently fragile because the function won't have any stability guarantees.
 * The implementation relies on the details of internal Go data structures, so later versions of Go might break this library.
 * Since the compiler doesn't expect unexported symbols to be used, it might not create them at all, for example due to inlining or dead code analysis.
-This behavior might change with new versions of the compiler.
+This means that functions may not show up like you expect, and new versions of the compiler may cause functions to suddenly disappear.

 ## How it works